TVersluijs/RGEE_Snowmelt/README.md

 ### *05-RGEE_TomVersluijs_S2_Shapefile_Snowmelt.R
 Use Sentinel-2 data to extract time series of the average NDVI, NDMI, and NDSI and the fraction of snowcover for a single area of interest (i.e. a single shapefile).
-The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day).
+The fraction of snowcover is estimated by calculating the fraction of pixels with an NDSI value larger than the user specified NDSI-threshold.
+This corresponds to the method = 'snowfraction' in other scripts.
+The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated
+(merging multiple satellite photos for that day).
 The current script requires a shapefile of the study area as input.
 It only works for small areas of c.a.
-50 km2 (larger areas might result in computation errors).
+50 km2 (larger areas might result in computation errors unless the spatial resolution of the analysis is decreased).

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />